nuxeo/doc.nuxeo.com-client-java/src/java/authentication.md

 new NuxeoClient.Builder().authentication(new BasicAuthInterceptor("Administrator", "Administrator"));
 ```

-### Portal SSO authentication
+## Portal SSO Authentication

-Once Portal SSO authentication has been activated on your Nuxeo server you can use this method to connect the java client with:
+Once Portal SSO authentication has been activated on your Nuxeo server you can use this method to connect the Java client with:
 ```java
 new NuxeoClient.Builder().authentication(new PortalSSOAuthInterceptor("Administrator", "nuxeo5secretkey"));
 ```

-### Token authentication
+## Token Authentication

-Token authentication is enabled by default on Nuxeo server, to use it in java client
+Token authentication is enabled by default on Nuxeo server, to use it in Java client
 ```java
 new NuxeoClient.Builder().authentication(new TokenAuthInterceptor("nuxeoToken"));
 ```

-### Implement your own
+## Implement Your Own

-By design, Nuxeo Java Client leverage `OkHttp` `Interceptor` interface to handle authentication between client and server.
+By design, Nuxeo Java Client leverages `OkHttp` `Interceptor` interface to handle authentication between client and server.

 This is what expect the method: `NuxeoClient.Builder#authentication(Interceptor)`.